ms-dot-k/Visual-Context-Attentional-GAN/README_LRS.md

-We provide the training code and trained VCA-GAN model on LRS2 and LRS3.
+We provide the training code and trained VCA-GAN model on LRS2 and LRS3. <br>
 The performances are reported in our ICASSP23 paper '[Lip-to-Speech Synthesis in the Wild with Multi-task Learning](https://arxiv.org/abs/2302.08841)'.
 ### Datasets
 #### Download